Meta-Drive-Lab/Active-Sensing/README.md

 ## Installation

 To execute the Matlab scripts, you need to download and extract them into a folder of your preference, and then navigate to this folder using MATLAB.
+The relevant files are in the [`FigurePlot_HKUST-GZ`] folder.

 The [`functions`] folder contains all the custom MATLAB functions utilized in the main scripts.
 This directory will be included at the start of each script.